openforis/sepal_ui/docs/source/tutorials/io-design.rst

         return io.input * 2

-Now I can create a custom tile that will use the io object as an input storage (linking io.input to a slider).
+Now I can create a custom tile that will use the :code:`io` object as an input storage (linking :code:`io.input` to a slider).
-This io will then be used in the _on_click method of my tile.
+This :code:`io` will then be used in the :code:`_on_click` method of my tile.
-This function will modify the value of the io.output attribute.
+This function will modify the value of the :code:`io.output` attribute.

 .. code-block:: python